 The conference formerly known as mLearnCon is now the FocusOn Learning Conference, being held this year in Austin, Texas, from June 8-10.
-The new name reflects that the eLearning Guild has moved beyond single-technology learning by placing mobile learning, video learning, and performance support together in the same conference in terms of both presentations and exhibitors.
+The new name reflects that the eLearning Guild has moved beyond single-technology learning by placing mobile learning, video learning, and performance support together in the same conference regarding both presentations and exhibitors.

 However, this may also indicate the fact that enterprise learning is not about any single technology, but is a complex undertaking that often involves a mix of many different learning technologies.
 In the history of enterprise learning, there has been a tendency to slap the name of an emerging technology onto the word “learning” to indicate a new direction for the field.
 Learning has always been multimodal, with many different technologies and formats being used at the same time by creative learning and development departments.